simz14/greenBay/README.md

 - filter products based on category and price

-- add or more items to cart and manage them
+- add one or more items to cart and manage them

 - complete purchases